 To view the Synopsis of Evidence for ‘1421’ in Polish please click here.

-To view our newsletter for December 2015 please click here.
+To view our latest newsletter please click here.

 Testimonials“FILLED WITH EXCITEMENT, JUST AS YOU'D EXPECT FROM SOMEONE PROPOUNDING ONE OF THE MOST REVOLUTIONARY IDEAS IN THE HISTORY OF HISTORY.”

 - New York Times Magazine“A HISTORICAL DETECTIVE, AS WELL AS A SCHOLAR, [WHO] ADDS TO OUR KNOWLEDGE OF THE WORLD, PAST AND PRESENT.”

 - New York Daily News“MENZIES’S BOOKS ARE TREMENDOUS.
 HE HAS DONE HISTORY LIKE YOU WOULD NOT BELIEVE.
 IT’S FASCINATING AND TURNS EVERYTHING UPSIDE DOWN.”

 - Glenn Beck“MENZIES HAS RAISED IMPORTANT QUESTIONS AND MARSHALED FASCINATING INFORMATION.”

 - Toronto Globe and Mail“MENZIES HAS TURNED HISTORY TOPSY-TURVY.”